pycom/pycom-micropython-sigfox/docs/library/machine.UART.rst

 .. method:: uart.readline()

    Read a line, ending in a newline character.
+If such a line exists, return is immediate.
+   If the timeout elapses, all available data is returned regardless of whether a newline exists.

-   Return value: the line read or ``None`` on timeout.
+   Return value: the line read or None on timeout if no data is available.

 .. method:: uart.write(buf)